If your dog has suffered a sudden trauma or is experiencing any life-threatening symptoms, please call us immediately at: (760) 456-9556

-- Difficulty Breathing: This is may be the most serious of all non-trauma-induced injuries because hypoxia (low oxygen levels) and the events that follow can lead to respiratory arrest and possibly death if not treated quickly.
-In addition, when this is occurring, your dog is suffering and panicked.
+- Difficulty Breathing: This may be the most serious of all non-trauma-induced injuries because hypoxia (low oxygen levels) and the events that follow can lead to respiratory arrest and possibly death if not treated quickly.
 Difficulty breathing is an immediate emergency.
 It may arise slowly or acutely.
 Regardless, when you notice any of these symptoms, your dog is in trouble and needs veterinary care.
-Symptoms include labored breathing (this can be subtle, but it looks like your dog's chest is moving faster and more pronounced while breathing), making alarming noises, or a puffing of the lips.
+Symptoms include labored breathing (this can be subtle, but it looks like your dog's chest is moving faster and more pronounced while breathing), making alarming noises, or a puffing of the lips; the gums or tongue may appear pale or blue.
 If you see or suspect these symptoms, seek immediate emergency dog care.

 - Restlessness: Simply put, restlessness is when your dog simply cannot get comfortable.
 Restlessness can be a sign of many urgent or emergency situations.
 It can include excessive panting, inability to lie down comfortably, abdominal distension, or unsuccessful attempts to vomit.
 Restlessness can also be a primary sign of GDV.

-- GDV and bloat are two of the most urgently life-threatening situations a dog can face.
+- Gastric Dilatation and Volvulus (GDV) or bloat is one of the most urgent, life-threatening situations a dog can face.
+This is when the stomach expands and flips over on itself.
 It is generally seen in deep-chested large breed dogs such as German Shepherds, Great Danes, and Standard Poodles.
 Some dogs will exhibit all of these symptoms, but others may only pant and act restless.
 It is essential for your dog to receive emergency care if you witness any of these symptoms.

 - Seizures: Although a solitary seizure may not be life-threatening, seizures often come in clusters and can become progressive.
 Seizures have many causes, including ingestion of a toxic substance or medication.
 If your dog has never had a seizure and is not currently under the care of a veterinarian for a seizure disorder, we recommend seeking immediate medical attention.